 These delicious pretzel buns are pretty simple to make.
 Let me share a few tips for perfection the first time.

 - The boiling baking soda solution gives the pretzel buns their distinctive chewiness and even some of the shiny color.
 Do not skip this part.
-Be sure the water is at a full rolling boil.
+Be sure the water is at a good rolling boil.

 - Score the tops with a sharp knife or bread lame to allow venting and avoid large crust bubbles.